do-community/cloud_haiku/_haikus/sitting_on_a_cloud.md

 ---
 layout: haiku
 title: Sitting On A Cloud
-author: Sanderjson
+author: sanderjson
 ---
 Sitting on a cloud<br>
 Servers of the serverless era<br>
-Mainframes that never rainS<br>
+Mainframes that never rain<br>